-Explain to students that you are going to watch a video showing how pasta is made, and that this is a recipe you could make with your family if you'd like - it only has three ingredients - flour, water, and salt!
-Show students the video of "Making Noodles Together" https://vimeo.com/400432683

-- 2. Tell students that you'd like for them to think about a time that they are pasta with someone they love it could have been with family, friends at school, etc. - a.
+- Explain to students that you are going to watch a video showing how pasta is made, and that this is a recipe you could make with your family if you'd like it only has three ingredients flour, water, and salt!
+Show students the video of "Making Noodles Together" https://vimeo.com/400432683 - 2.
+Tell students that you'd like for them to think about a time that they are pasta with someone they love it could have been with family, friends at school, etc. - a.
 Who were they eating the pasta with? - b.
 What was in the pasta?
 Was it with tomato sauce?
 Butter?
-Mac and cheese? - c.
-Using the worksheet below or another sheet of paper or tool online (with prompts on worksheet), students will brainstorm through pre-writing a story about a pasta dish they have eaten with a loved one.
-This could be a real or imagined story.
+Mac and cheese? - 3.
+Using the worksheet below or another sheet of paper or tool online, students will draw a picture and could write or dictate a few sentences if they are able to.
+Sentence starters could include: "I like to eat [pasta dish] with [name of friends/family].
+It tastes [word to describe the pasta]."

 If students cannot think of a memory involving pasta, they could draw/write about a pasta dish or another food that they would like to eat with someone they love.
-Students will then write a short story about their pasta dish.
-Students can also illustrate their story by drawing a picture of their pasta and family/friends if they'd like.